 Spectators will not be allowed in the facilities where practices will take place.
 Individual facilities will determine whether or not spectators are authorized for games, and under what terms.

-Players will be required to bring their own basketball and hand sanitizer to practices and clinics.
+Players should bring their own hand sanitizer to practices and games.

 CCYB follows the Concord Public Schools procedures for COVID response and notification procedures and will coordinate with the Concord Board of Health in regard to the timing of the resumption of activities for that team.

 If your child is exhibiting COVID symptoms, please contact your Head Coach and the CCYB COVID response e-mail, at

 (monitored by Marc Caruso and Tom Isenberg) and by text at 978-618-7906 for more immediate issues.